georgeartem/transcendence/gaussian_elimination.md

 Based on past observations we note here again that \pi * \sqrt{2} is the minimal compound irrational, that we have called the "transcendence" constant, (actually the circumference for a sqrt{2} base circle with diameter sqrt{2}).

-For exploitation we replace ${2\pi r}$ and and are able to assign a hypothetical scalar
+For exploitation we replace ${2\pi r}$ and and are able to assign a hypothetical scalar α

 ∮ B · dl = B × C = B × (π √2).
 μ₀ I (steady current, no displacement term, μ₀ = $4\pi \times 10^{-7}$ already in base \pi).